Why is Backyard Ecology Important?

-We have the opportunity, as individuals and as communities, to make valuable contributions to the local ecosystems and to a better understanding of the organisms that share our yards and communities.
-This is especially true in the eastern U.S. where the vast majority of land is privately owned.
-But before we can do any of that, we have to value and appreciate the nature right outside our doors.
+Because nature is everywhere and there is still so much to learn, we can make valuable contributions to our local ecosystems and to a better understanding of the organisms that share our yards and communities.
+This is especially true in the eastern U.S. where most of the land is privately owned.
+But first, we must value and appreciate the nature right outside our doors.